MULEDASTAGIRIREDDY/cmoscourse/README.md

 WHY does gain increase when Vdd drops?
 Think about what gain means physically.

-•The transistor threshold voltages Vtn and Vtp do NOT scale — they are fixed by the sky130 process.
-•But the supply voltage is smaller, so the output swing is smaller too.
+•The transistor threshold voltages Vtn and Vtp are assumed and f.ixed •But the supply voltage is smaller, so the output swing is smaller too.
 •The VTC still has to switch from Vout = Vdd to Vout = 0 in roughly the same Vin window near Vth.
 •But now Vdd is much smaller, so the transition is compressed into a shorter vertical drop.